SRGSSR/pillarbox-monitoring-transfer/README.md

 This project is a Kotlin-based Spring Boot application designed to connect to a Server-Sent Events ( SSE) endpoint, process incoming events, and store data in an OpenSearch index.

-It leverages Spring Boot's reactive WebFlux framework and integrates custom health indicators using Spring Boot Actuator to provide insights into application performance.

 ### System Flow Overview

 The main loop of this service is illustrated in the following diagram: